-Edward Estlin Cummings lived from 1894 to 1962 and wrote for a career that spanned both world wars.
-He was one of the most widely read American poets of the 20th century and wrote more than any other with almost 3000 published to his name.
-Despite his widespread popularity and expansive works, however, he remains one the most polarising poets in the eyes of critics, who have described him and his work in turn as illiterate, and incoherent; though this stands more in testimony to his revolutionary style than to anything else.
+Edward Estlin Cummings lived from 1894 to 1962 and wrote for a career that spanned both World Wars.
+One of the most widely read American poets of the 20th century he wrote prodigiously – with almost 3000 poems published to his name.
+Despite his widespread popularity and expansive works, he remains one of the most polarising poets in the eyes of critics.
+Don’t let this put you off though.
+More than anything, the fierce criticism he receives stands in testimony to his unique style.

-Cummings unique style is highly avant-garde and foreshadows later developments of modernist tropes while displaying an influence from radical non-conformists such as Gertrude Stein.
+Cummings style is highly avant-garde and foreshadows developments of modernist tropes while displaying influence from radicals like Gertrude Stein.
 He is known for writing highly erotic works, as well as for producing many highly emotive, quintessential love poems.
-What he is perhaps best known for, however, is his radical break from so many conventional writing tropes, including his distinctive wordplay, a dislike for capitalisation, for merging and breaking words apart, and for radical experimentation with form.
+What he is perhaps best known for, however, is his unconventional and distinctive wordplay, a curious use of capitalisation and parenthesis, the merging and fracturing of words, and radical yet playful experimentation with form.